junxit/us-congress-bills-112/bill.md

 ## § 4.
 Environmental matters

-- **(a)** *Authorization To contract for environmental response actions* The Administrator is authorized to contract with the Museum or an affiliate thereof for the performance (on behalf of the Administrator) of response actions on the Property.
+- **(a)** *Authorization To contract for environmental response actions* The Administrator is authorized to contract with the Museum or an affiliate thereofIn fulfilling the responsibility of the Administrator to address contamination on the Property, the Administrator may contract with the Museum or an affiliate of the Museum for the performance (on behalf of the Administrator) of response actions on the Property.
-- **(b)** *Crediting of response costs* Any costs incurred by the Museum or an affiliate thereof pursuant to subsection (a) shall be credited to the purchase price for the Property.
+- **(b)** *Crediting of response costs* Any costs
+  - **(1)** *In general* Any costs incurred by the Museum or an affiliate thereofof the Museum using non-Federal funds pursuant to subsection (a) shall be credited to the purchase price for the Property.
+  - **(2)** *Limitation* A credit under paragraph (1) shall not exceed the purchase price of the Property.
 - **(c)** *No effect on compliance With environmental laws* Nothing in this Act, or any amendment made by this Act, affects or limits the application of or obligation to comply with any environmental law, including section 120(h) of CERCLA (42 U.S.C.
 9620(h)).

 ## § 5.
 Incidental costs